Attention deficit hyperactivity disorder: Epidemiology

 ADHD is estimated to affect about 6–7% of people aged 18 and under when diagnosed via the DSM-IV criteria.
 When diagnosed via the ICD-10 criteria, rates in this age group are estimated around 1–2%.
-Children in North America appear to have a higher rate of ADHD than children in Africa and the Middle East; this is believed to be due to differing methods of diagnosis rather than a difference in underlying frequency. it was estimated to affect 84.7 million people globally.
-If the same diagnostic methods are used, the rates are similar between countries.
-ADHD is diagnosed approximately three times more often in boys than in girls.
-This may reflect either a true difference in underlying rate, or that women and girls with ADHD are less likely to be diagnosed.
+Rates are similar between countries and differences in rates depend mostly on how it is diagnosed.
+Children in North America appear to have a higher rate of ADHD than children in Africa and the Middle East; this is believed to be due to differing methods of diagnosis rather than a difference in underlying frequency.
+(The same publication which describes this difference also notes that the difference may be rooted in the available studies from these respective regions, as far more studies were from North America than from Africa and the Middle East.)
+As of 2019, it was estimated to affect 84.7 million people globally.